Dr Weisi Guo

 Office Hours for Spring Term: Tue (4-5pm) Wed (11am-2pm)

 Weisi graduated from the University of Cambridge with MEng, MA, PhD (2011) degrees.
-His research is broadly divided between multi-scale communication systems and social physics.
+His research expertise is in Information (signals, data, communications) and Networks (heterogeneous, complex, dynamic, multi-scale).
+The application areas range from telecommunications to smart cities to nano-machines.
 He is currently the joint-coordinator of the Cities research theme at School of Engineering and holds visiting positions at New York University and Shanghai University.
-Over the past 5 years, Weisi has published over 50 IEEE papers, and is the winner of several academic awards.
-His research on energy efficient networks and molecular communications has been recently covered by the IEEE, IET, Wall Street Journal, the Economist, and Wired.
 During the last decade, Weisi has spent a number of years working in and with industry.
+Over the past few years, Weisi has published over 60 IEEE papers, and is a regular TPC member on flagship IEEE conferences.

 I am generally interested in the physical laws which govern multi-scale (macro to nano) communication systems and networks, and it's intersection with cities and social physics.
 I am part of the core team in an alliance of smart city research universities worldwide: (NYU, Warwick, Toronto, CMU, Mumbai, KCL).